 The first step towards setting up a business is finding the means to do so.
 This is where business finance comes in.
 To secure finance, one must acquire and conserve capital funds.
 This fund should be enough to meet the basic requirement of the business and allow it to meet its objectives.
 There are several types of business finance which play an imperative role in financing the diverse activities carried out by the business.

 The formation of a company is a complex process which involves completion of legal formalities and procedures.

-There are three steps or stages involved in the setting up of a business.
+There are three steps or stages involved in formation of a company.
 They are:

 - Subscription of Capital

 As per the chapter on Formation of a Company, promotion is also a vital part of starting a business and can also be termed as the visualization of a company.
 It is the first stage and involves the formation of the idea, which exploits an opportunity to meet market demand for a product or service.

 - Involves the process of formulating a business concept or idea and taking steps towards forming a company